The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Baggage carried by SpanContext in the Span

-Baggage is an independent signal propagated in parallel with the OTel Context
+Baggage is an independent signal propagated in parallel with the OTel Context, it’s not part of it.

 Once the dependencies have been updated, the above class will break the build because the quickstart project is now running with OpenTelemetry.
 Errors like this will show up in the logs: